Skip to main content

 How is Trusty different from other tools that list information about open source packages?

-Trusty takes a holistic approach to vetting open source package risk.
-It uses statistical analysis of factors like author and repo activity, along with validation of a package’s source of origin, to provide clear and reliable data about its trustworthiness.
+Trusty takes a holistic approach to assessing open source package risk.
+It uses statistical analysis of factors like contributor and repo activity and validation of a package's source of origin to provide clear and reliable data about its trustworthiness.

-In addition, Trusty integrates with Minder, so that development teams can create policies based on Trusty’s rating system.
-For example, you can create a policy to block pull requests that contain dependencies with a low Trusty Score.
+In addition, Trusty integrates with Minder, so development teams can create policies based on Trusty's risk signals.
+For example, you can create a policy to block pull requests that contain dependencies with vulnerabilities or low activity health scores.

 How is Trusty's rating system different from OpenSSF Scorecard?

 Trusty is complementary to OpenSSF Scorecard.
-OpenSSF Scorecard is a tool that can help open source project owners and developers check whether an open source project meets security best practices.
+OpenSSF Scorecard is a tool that helps open source project owners and developers check whether their project meets security best practices.
 It runs a series of checks on practices like release signing; fuzzing; and Static Application Security Testing (SAST), assigning scores for each of these practices to help project owners understand areas in which they need to improve.

-However, the OpenSSF Scorecard does not provide scoring and usage guidance based on package activity, author reputation, provenance, or signals of malicious activity like typosquatting and starjacking.
+However, the OpenSSF Scorecard does not provide scoring and usage guidance based on package activity, contributor reputation, provenance, or signals of malicious activity like typosquatting and starjacking.

-We highly recommend using OpenSSF Scorecard as another way to evaluate open source software security, and are thinking through ways to make this information openly available in Trusty for easier evaluation.
+We strongly recommend using OpenSSF Scorecard as another way to evaluate open source software security, and are evaluating ways to make this information openly available in Trusty for easier evaluation.

 Will Trusty support other types of packages, like NuGet and Homebrew?

 Yes.
-We started with Python, JavaScript, and Rust packages, and we followed up with support for Java and Go.
+We started with Python, JavaScript, and Rust packages, and followed up with support for Java and Go.
 We have plans to expand to additional languages.
-Refer to our roadmap to see what other features we’re building next.

 Why can't I see provenance information for Python or Rust packages?